coderefinery/modular-type-along/content/lesson.md

 It is OK and good if mistakes happen and it is fun if the instructor(s) can convey a bit of "improv" feel to this lesson.
 :::

-## Additional exercises

-Draw a call tree for one of your recent projects.
-Identify the functions in your call tree which are "pure" (which have no side-effects).